kubeshop/tracetest/docs/docs/live-examples/opentelemetry-store/use-cases/user-purchasing-products.md

     value: attr:tracetest.response.body | json_path '$[0].id'
 ```

-Note that we have one important changes here: we are now using environment variables on the definition, like `${env:OTEL_API_URL}` and `${env:USER_ID}` on trigger section and an output to fetch the first `${env:PRODUCT_ID}` that the user chose.
-This new environment variable will be used on the next tests.
+Note that we have one important changes here: we are now using environment variables on the definition, like `${env:OTEL_API_URL}` and `${env:USER_ID}` on the trigger section and an output to fetch the first `${env:PRODUCT_ID}` that the user chose.
+This new environment variable will be used in the next tests.

-The next step is to define [Add Item into Shopping Cart](./add-item-into-shopping-cart.md) test, which will be saved as `add-product-into-shopping-cart.yaml`:
+The next step is to define the [Add Item into Shopping Cart](./add-item-into-shopping-cart.md) test, which will be saved as `add-product-into-shopping-cart.yaml`:

 ```yaml
 type: Test